FhenixProtocol/cofhe-docs/docs/devdocs/fherc/fherc20.md

 These functions manage token movements:

-- `_transfer`: Internal implementation of transfer logic
+- `_transfer`: Internal implementation of transfer logic.
-- `_update`: Core function that handles all balance updates (transfers, mints, burns)
+- `_update`: Core function that handles all balance updates (transfers, mints, burns).
-- `_mint`: Creates new tokens and assigns them to an account
+- `_mint`: Creates new tokens and assigns them to an account.
-- `_burn`: Destroys tokens from an account
+- `_burn`: Destroys tokens from an account.

 ### Indicator Management